 The URDCF logs Nnwdaf_AnalyticsInfo_Requests and Nnwdaf_AnalyticsSubscription_Subscribe Request messages.
 If the URDCF becomes aware of a revocation of user consent, the URDCF will check its logs to identify past Data Consumers affected by this revocation.
 The URDCF will then inform the identified Data Consumers about the revocation of the user consent and will request them to delete the user related data as it is no longer covered by a user consent.

 The URDCF may be provided by the NWDAF.
 Alternatively, the URDCF may be provided by a Data Collection Coordination Function (DCCF) or Data Collection NF (DCNF) as described e.g. in solutions #9, #15, and #35 of the present document.
 The following procedures show the URDCF as being provided by the NWDAF.

+Editor's note: Coordination with SA3 is required.